bigomics/omicsplayground/docs/modules/mod3_DEGs.rst

     the number of significant genes at different FDR thresholds for all contrasts.

-Input slider
+Input panle
 --------------------------------------------------------------------------------
-The input slider on the left contains the ``Info`` button for relevant information about the module as well as some settings for the analysis.
+The input panel on the left contains the ``Info`` button for relevant information about the module as well as some settings for the analysis.
 Users can start the differntial expression (DE) analysis by selecting a contrats of their interest in the ``Contrast`` and specifying a relevent gene family in the ``Gene family``.